 All expenditure on hiring agencies falls into two categories: “expenses” and “investments”.

 Expenses are those relationships that don’t play out quite like you’d hoped.
 You generate little return on your outlay.
-Results are no better than before, and overall, you’re disappointed with the experience.
+Results are no better than before, and overall, you’re disappointed.

 To maximise your money’s impact, seek out investments – not expenses.

 Agencies can offer you real savings when it comes to purchasing ad space.
-The media buying power of an established player in the education space can save you hundreds or thousands of pounds at a time.
-These savings go straight to your bottom line (otherwise depleted by having to negotiate your own prices).
+The media buying power of an established player in the education space can save you money.
+These savings go straight to your bottom line.

 You also get to avoid those nasty hidden fees that are so common in different industries.
 Most agencies won’t charge you a premium for buying media on your behalf: they get paid a commission separate to what you pay.